BN-Pool: Bayesian Nonparametric Pooling for Graphs: Bayesian Nonparametric Pooling for Graphs

-where $T$ is the number of samples used for the Monte Carlo approximation and $p_{uv}^t = \sigma(\sum_i \sum_j \vpi^t_{ui}\tilde{\vmu}_{ij} \vpi^t_{vj})$ being the values $\vpi^t_u$ and $\vpi^t_v$ the $t$-th samples of the soft assignments for the node $u$ and $v$.
-The sampling step to approximate $\Lrec$ is not differentiable and prevents the gradient to be back-propagated to the GNN parameters $\Theta$.
-A common approach to solve this issue is the reparametrisation trick \cite{Kingma2014}, which, however, cannot be applied to the Beta distribution~\cite{figurnov2018implicit}.
-In \gls{bnpool}, we back-propagate the information by approximating the pathwise gradient of the sampled values w.r.t. the distribution parameters\footnote{This approximation is already implemented in the PyTorch library.
-See \appref{app:imp_details} for more details about our implementation.} \cite{jankowiak18a}.
+where $T$ is the number of samples used for the Monte Carlo approximation, and $p_{uv}^t = \sigma(\sum_i \sum_j \vpi^t_{ui}\tilde{\vmu}_{ij} \vpi^t_{vj})$, where $\vpi^t_u$ and $\vpi^t_v$ are the $t$-th samples of the soft assignments nodes $u$ and $v$, respectively.
+Each sampling step $\vpi'_{ui} \sim\Beta(\bm{\tilde{\alpha}}_{ui}, \bm{\tilde{\beta}}_{ui})$ needed to approximate $\Lrec$ is not differentiable and prevents the gradient from being backpropagated to the neural parameters $\Theta$.
+A common approach to solve this issue is the reparameterization trick \citep{Kingma2014}, which, however, cannot be applied to the Beta distribution~\citep{figurnov2018implicit}.
+Therefore, in \gls{bnpool}, we implement the backpropagation by approximating the pathwise gradient of the sampled values w.r.t. the distribution parameters\footnote{This approximation is already implemented in the PyTorch library.
+See \appref{app:imp_details} for more details about our implementation.} \citep{jankowiak18a}.

-To reduce the stochasticity of the approximation, we assume that the variational distribution $q(\mK)$ has a low variance (\ie{} $\eps \rightarrow 0$ in Eq.~\ref{eq:q_K}) and directly use the variational parameter $\tilde{\vmu}$ rather than sampling the cluster connectivity from its variational distribution.
-Finally, we initialise the \gls{gnn} parameters $\Theta$ by using the default initialisation of the backend, while the variational parameter $\tilde{\vmu}$ of the cluster connectivity matrix is initialised by setting the element on-diagonal (off-diagonal) equals to $\eta_\mK$ ($-\eta_\mK$), where $\eta_\mK$ is an hyperparameter.
+To reduce the stochasticity of the approximation, we assume that the variational distribution $q(\mK)$ has a low variance (\ie{} $\eps \rightarrow 0$ in Equation~\ref{eq:q_K}) and directly use the variational parameter $\tilde{\vmu}$ rather than sampling the cluster connectivity from its variational distribution.
+Finally, we initialise the neural parameters $\Theta_{\text{MLP}}$ by using the default initialisation of the backend~\citep{he2015delving}, while the variational parameter $\tilde{\vmu}$ of the cluster connectivity matrix is initialised by setting the elements on-diagonal (off-diagonal) equal to $\eta_\mK$ ($-\eta_\mK$), where $\eta_\mK$ is a hyperparameter.